clausing/yara-docker/README.md

 # Yara-docker

-Run DFIR unfurl cli tool in a docker container
+Run yara tool in a docker container

 # Usage

-This docker image will run `yara` against the url passed as an argument
+This docker image will run `yara` against the file or directory on the host

 `docker run -it --rm -v ${PWD}:/app -v <path to rules repo>:<path to rules repo> clausing/yara yara <rules> <files|dir>`